 Welcome to the Interprofessional Education Office (IPEO) at Grand Valley State University (GVSU).
-The IPEO was established in 2016 as an area of excellence under the direction of the Vice Provost for Health and is tasked with expanding interprofessional educational and practice opportunities for GVSU students, faculty and staff in health and health-related programs.
+The IPEO was established in 2016 as an area of excellence under the direction of the Vice Provost for Health and transitioned to the College of Health Professions in 2021.
+The IPEO is tasked with expanding interprofessional educational and practice opportunities for GVSU students, faculty and staff in health and health-related programs.
 Prior to securing this university office designation, staff members collaborated with other university champions and centers beginning in 2007 under a collaborative first known as the West Michigan Interprofessional Education Initiative (WMIPEI) then renamed in 2014 to include the extended reach as the Midwest Interprofessional Practice, Education and Research Center (MIPERC).
 The goal of the IPEO is to co-produce interprofessional learning and collaborative practices with external partnerships in healthcare to improve the experience, quality, and costs in our communities.
 The IPEO co-facilitates and coordinates those activities of MIPERC.

 We look forward to meeting you and talking with you soon!